-He is president of the junior class president of the junior class, is active in the Junior Statesmen and is on the track team.
+He is president of the junior class president of the juntor class, is active in the Junior Statesmen and is on the track team.
 He says that all this leaves him very little spare time.

-His luties a president include: 1) He runs the central committee meetings and presides over the meetings as the chairman and 2) he now meets with the subcommittees to discuss information about the Junior Prom.
+a president in-His luties committee meetings and presides man and 2) he now meets with the subcommittees to discuss inform-Holloween is also associated ation about the Junior Prom.
 Jeff dosen't think the school has changed since last year as far as the seniors or the juniors and he also said that there are about the same number of sophomores and juniors as last year.

 He would like to major in law or Political Science.
-Of all the colleges, he mants to attend Stanford the most, but Jeff said, "My hopes of going there are not real good!"
+Of all the colleges, he mants to attend Stanford the most, but Jeff said.
+My hopes of going there are not real good!"